Skip to content

 Fact Sheet:

-Language of instruction: Arabic, English Housing options: Homestay, Hostel/Hotel, Other
+Language of instruction: English Housing options: Homestay, Hostel/Hotel, Other

 Areas of study: Anthropology, Arabic, Art, Cognitive Science, Education, Gender and Women's Studies, Human Rights, Humanities, Independent/Directed Research, International Relations, Middle Eastern Studies, Politics, Pre-Health, Public Health, Social Policy, Sociology Class standing: 1 - Second Semester Sophomore, 2 - Junior, 3 - First Semester Senior